hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 That way a minimal number of things are running at the time of the freeze.

-Also, make sure the backup goes to a spare disk with at least nearly as much room as the disk that needs backing up, or disk space might run out.
+Also, make sure the backup goes to a spare disk with at least nearly as much room as the disk that needs backing up, otherwise disk space might run out.

+Steps:

 ```
 xfs_freeze -f /